What is HIV?

 How do you get HIV?

-HIV is transmitted through specific body fluids from a person who has HIV.
+HIV is transmitted through specific body fluids when a person with HIV is not virally suppressed.
 These fluids include:

 - Blood